conduktor/conduktor-docs/docs/guide/conduktor-in-production/automate/cli-automation.md

 Conduktor CLI (Command Line Interface) allows you to perform some operations directly from your command line or a CI/CD pipeline.

-## Install and configure

-You have two options to install Conduktor CLI: **native binary** (for individual use and testing) or **Docker** for integration in CI/CD pipelines.
+You have two options to install Conduktor CLI:

+- [Native binary](#native-binary) - for individual use and testing or
+- [Docker](#docker) - for integration in CI/CD pipelines

 ## Native binary

-[Download from releases page on GitHub](https://github.com/conduktor/ctl/releases) on Windows, Linux or MacOS.
+[Download the latest binary from GitHub](https://github.com/conduktor/ctl/releases) on Windows, Linux or MacOS.

 In the **Assets** list, download the build that corresponds to your machine (for Apple Silicon use `darwin-arm64`).